The Five Categories of System Software

 System software can be categorized under the following:

-- Operating system: Enables direct communication between hardware, system programs, and other applications.
+- Operating system: Harnesses communication between hardware, system programs, and other applications.

 - Device driver: Enables device communication with the OS and other programs.

 - Translator: Translates high-level languages to low-level machine codes.

 - Utility: Ensures optimum functionality of devices and applications.

 The OS kernel sits between hardware and the end user.
 It's the foremost software installed on a computer to make it functional.
 It is the first layer of software that is loaded into memory when the computer is powered on.
 It allows hardware devices, applications, and the user to accomplish different tasks.

 Suppose a user wants to write and print a report to an attached printer.
 A word processing application is required to accomplish this task.
 Data is inputted using the keyboard and then displayed on the monitor before being sent to the printer.

 In order for the word processor, keyboard, and printer to accomplish this task, they must work with the OS, which controls input and output functions, memory management, and printer spooling.

 Today, the user interacts with the operating system through the graphical user interface (GUI) on a monitor or touch screen interface.
 The desktop in modern OSs are graphical workspaces, which contain menus, icons, and apps that are manipulated by the user through a mouse-driven cursor or the touch of a finger.
 The disk operating system (DOS) was a popular interface used in the 1980s.